Han-Yuan-Med/MIMIC-IV-ICU-Cleaning-Python/README.md

 You can refer to the inline annotations to check the function of each step

 ### Step (iv): Check generated csv file
-Final processed data `MIMIC-IV-ICU.csv` is stored under the same folder of `MIMIC-IV-ICU-Data-Preprocessing-main`
+Final processed data `mimic-iv-icu-static.csv` and `mimic-iv-icu-temporal.csv` are stored under the same folder of `MIMIC-IV-ICU-Data-Preprocessing-main`

-A short description on the final data:

-Input features

-Output labels
+A quick overview of the generated static and temporal tabular dataset: included feature information are elaborated in `.csv` and final outcome is inpatient death.
+In `mimic-iv-icu-static.csv`, each block records a patient's mean value of all obsevations on a specific feature in the first 24h ICU stay.
+In `mimic-iv-icu-temporal.csv`, each patient has 24 rows which stands for the first 24h in ICU and each block records his/her mean value of all observations on a specific feature in this 1h. `None` in these two files refers to missing.

 Finally Done!!!
 You can explore various models for binary prediction using the `mortality` label and different methods for survival prediction using the `survival time` label.
 For instance, using the data cleaned by this respiratory, we show how to self-distillate an interpretable clinical score table from black-box neural networks in this [paper]().